 This meant that Robert had spent most of his adult life denying who and what he was.

-The first time he lived in Vancouver it was for approximately 20 years, mainly on the north shore, so he knew the area well, or so he had thought.
+The first time he lived in Vancouver it was for approximately 20 years, mainly on the north shore.
+He considered it an area he knew well, but that was to change.

 Trapped on an island

-“There was a grocery store and liquor store I liked (at the mall),” he explained during a recent revisit to the site.
+“There was a grocery store and liquor store I liked (at the mall),” he explained.
 The date of the original visit has been lost in time.
 “I can’t recall the exact date, or the time of the year, but it was late enough in the year for it to be sunny.”

 He had no trouble following the sidewalk along the north side of Marine Drive to the shopping centre.
 It was during his return trip that he ran into problems.
 “I decided to mix (the walk) up a bit and return home by the south side of Marine Drive,” he explained.